Fax in healthcare: challenges of the transition – and how to solve them

-Challenges of the fax ban
+The challenges of replacing the fax

-Technical barriers: New digital solutions must be compatible with the existing IT infrastructure of hospitals and medical practices.
+• Technical barriers: New digital solutions must be compatible with the existing IT infrastructure of hospitals and medical practices.
 Where compatibility is lacking, digital data exchange becomes more difficult.
 As a result, some institutions feel forced to continue using fax machines despite the ban.

-Acceptance and training requirements: Many healthcare professionals, particularly older staff, are accustomed to using fax machines and find digital solutions more complex.
+• Acceptance and training requirements: Many healthcare professionals, particularly older staff, are accustomed to using fax machines and find digital solutions more complex.
 This creates uncertainty and increases the need for staff training.

-Organisational and financial burdens: Transitioning to new communication methods requires not only technical adjustments but also financial investment.
+• Organisational and financial burdens: Transitioning to new communication methods requires not only technical adjustments but also financial investment.
 Many institutions face high costs for new software and staff training.

 What needs to be done now?
 A checklist for medical institutions